CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/04-virtual-environments.md

 toc: true
 ---

-<div class="notice--info">⚡️ If you already have experience with virtual environments and have a preferred setup, feel free to keep using what you have already</div>
+<div class="notice--info">⚡️ If you already have experience with virtual environments and have a preferred setup, feel free to keep using what you have already though do reach out if you start having any errors or strange messages in your terminal.</div>

 ## What is virtual environment?